A Paradigm of Peace

 |by Loren Booda|

-By considering the asymmetry of our observable universe, a maximally symmetric "superuniverse" may be realized.
+By considering the symmetry of our observable universe, a maximally asymmetric "superuniverse" may be realized.

 Jmax=the maximum known angular momentum of any structure in the observed universe.